East Fork High Rock Canyon Wilderness

 BLM Map of the Area - 300KB.

-The Applegate-Lassen Emigrant Trail
+Along the Applegate-Lassen Emigrant Trail

 East Fork High Rock Canyon Wilderness map